Basant in Lahore 2026: Free Transport, New Safety Rules & What You Need to Know

 Skepticism and Controversy: The Concerns That Remain

-Now, let’s be realistic.
-Not everyone is convinced this will work, and their concerns aren’t baseless.
+Not everyone is convinced this will work.
+Their concerns aren’t baseless.

 Enforcement Capacity Questions

-Pakistan’s track record with consistent enforcement is… mixed, to put it diplomatically.
+Pakistan’s track record with consistent enforcement is mixed.
 Will inspectors actually show up to manufacturing facilities?
 Will police maintain vigilance for three full days?
-Will accountability mechanisms function when violations occur?
+These aren’t cynical questions.
+They’re based on past experience with similar initiatives that started strong and faltered during implementation.

 Informal Market Concerns

 Even with registration requirements, informal markets are notoriously difficult to control.
 What happens to unregistered sellers operating outside official channels?
-How do authorities monitor neighborhood-level transactions?
+How do authorities monitor neighbourhood-level transactions?
+There’s a real possibility that dangerous kite strings will still circulate despite regulations.

 Rooftop Overcrowding